folio-org/perf-testing/workflows-scripts/EBSCONet/README.md

 edgeebsconet Edge thread group represents calls that is going through edge endpoint with API token

-to use different approach please disable thread groups that is not needed.
+To use different approach please disable thread groups that is not needed.

 ##### Workflow for EBSCONET.jmx